 Myths do exist in the auto transport industry.
 And what is a myth?
 It is a common misconception we may believe to be true because other people do.

 However, we should never assume things.
 The assumption is not based on facts.
-People should do some research and check some facts before assuming.
-Or even better, when it comes to auto transport, just call the company and ask your questions.
-Here I will bust some popular myths about car shipping.
+We should do some research and check facts before deeming something as true or false.
+And when it comes to myths about auto transport, the easiest thing is to contact some of the best car shipping companies and ask questions.

 Myth #1: Terminal-to-terminal transport is cheaper than door-to-door!

 When you have never shipped a car before you simply don’t know what is true.
-But I will tell you.
+But we will tell you.
 The most cost-effective method of auto transport is the door-to-door service.
 The fact is that terminal-to-terminal shipping might save gas and money to the carrier, but not to the customer.

-Terminals often charge additional fee to keep your car in storage until you come to pick it up.
-Moreover, you have to get to the terminal somehow, meaning additional driving and costs, and often these terminals are in the outskirts of the city.
+Terminals often charge an additional fee to keep your car in storage until you pick it up.
+Moreover, you have to get to the terminal somehow.
+It implies additional driving and costs, and often these terminals are in the outskirts of the city.
 Consequently, door-to-door car shipping is cheaper than terminal to terminal.